-If based on the student's past academic performance, the superintendent or his or her designee determines that the student will benefit academically by exercising this alternative, a student may earn credit by examination.
-The student must meet the requirements as stated in Regulations of the Commissioner of Education [Part 100.5(d)(1)], including passing the Regents examination with a score of no less than85.
-There may be additional requirements for Science courses such as; Statemandated laboratory requirements, including 1200 minutes of hands-on laboratory with satisfactory laboratory reports.
-The student will also need to pass an oral examination or successfully complete a special project to demonstrate proficiency, in such knowledge, skills and abilities within the coursework.
+If the superintendent or their designee determines that a student will benefit academically based on their past academic performance, the student may earn credit by examination.
+The student must meet the requirements stated in the Regulations of the Commissioner of Education [Part 100.5(d)(1)], including achieving a score of at least 85 on the Regents examination.
+For science courses, there may be additional requirements, such as state-mandated laboratory requirements, including 1200 minutes of hands-on laboratory with satisfactory laboratory reports.
+The student must also pass an oral examination or complete a special project to demonstrate proficiency in the knowledge, skills, and abilities covered in the coursework.

-Students who challenge a Regents Exam in January but who fail to reach at least an 85, will be required to retake the Exam in June.
+Students who challenge a Regents Exam in January but fail to achieve a score of at least 85 will be required to retake the exam in June.

-In order to Challenge a Regents exam for credit the following criteria must be met:
+To challenge a Regents exam for credit, the following criteria must be met:

-- The student must show that he/she will academically benefit by exercising this alternative - Approval of the High School Principal - Score at least 85 percent on a district approved assessment (pre-test) - Complete and submit Request Form to School Counselor before deadline
+- The student must demonstrate that he/she will benefit academically by exercising this alternative. - The High School Principal's approval is required. - A minimum score of 85 percent on a district-approved assessment (pre-test) is required. - Complete and submit a Request Form to the School Counselor before the deadline.